 - v.
-No more than four (4) additional lots may be allowed for any subdivision because of these Sections 11.5.C.8.b.i iv of this Ordinance. - vi.
-Any trails or parking areas that are proposed for public use pursuant to Sections 11.5.C.8.b.i-iv of this Ordinance must include a mechanism for stewardship and maintenance. - 2.
+No more than four (4) additional lots may be allowed for any subdivision because of these Sections 11.5.C.8.b.i iv. - vi.
+Any trails or parking areas that are proposed for public use pursuant to these Sections 11.5.C.8.b.i-iv must include a mechanism for stewardship and maintenance. - 2.
 The Project Review Board may allow a road longer than 2,500 feet, but in no case any longer than 3,500 feet, if: - a.
 The shape or configuration of the parcel makes a longer dead end road necessary for the preservation of open space or environmentally sensitive areas. - b.
-Dead-end roads longer than 2,500 shall have a pavement width of twenty (20) feet with four foot shoulders for the entire length of the road.
+Dead-end roads longer than 2,500 shall have a pavement width of 20 feet with four foot shoulders for the entire length of the road.